ShriyaSalian/harness/README.md

 * Evaluates the test workflows
 * Validates the results of all the test workflows

 Once you get the results, congratulations!
 You've successfully installed and validated the Harness system.
+Now let's check the web controller/web UI!

-There is one other part of the system that we haven't looked at, however - the web controller.
-You can also use the web controller to run the tests, which will then produce a nice UI for harness that is hosted locally in your browswer.
-Instructions for that can be found in our [development guide](https://github.com/RBerkheimer/harness/blob/master/DEVELOPMENT_README).
+From your project root directory, navigate to harness/src/main/controller directory.
+From here, run '{python3} project_controller.py {profile}', where again, your profile stands for your own profile.
+This will bootstrap both the flask server on port 8008 and a static resources server on port 8118.
+Now, **first** navigate to http://localhost:8008/test_setup - we are going to run another complete system setup to validate that our controller is hooked up to our back end.
+When this finishes, it should display a list of text data in a JSON map on your screen. congratulations, it loaded!
+Now you can navigate to http://localhost:8008/ and play with the UI.
+Currently, only structures are implemented, and most of that page works with the back end.
+Try manipulating fields, templates, and structures, reloading the page, and you should see the persistence.

 ## License